eviltester/thingifier/challenger/src/main/resources/content/tutorials/web-basics.md

 ---
 title: Web Basics - Tutorial
-description: Web application overview and basic HTTP tutorial.
+description: Overview of how Web applications work and an introductory HTTP tutorial.
 ---

 # Web Basics and HTTP Basics